ajwilson79/traffic_volume_analysis/rajeev_branch01/Readme.md

 | None    | 298.55 | 0       | 0       | 75         | Clouds       | broken clouds       | 9/21/2017 21:00 | 3936           |
 | None    | 298.02 | 0       | 0       | 40         | Clouds       | scattered clouds    | 9/21/2017 22:00 | 2423           |
 | None    | 297.75 | 0       | 0       | 1          | Clear        | sky is clear        | 9/21/2017 23:00 | 1293           |

+For python code, refer "Missing date sequence.py" python program.
+Need do data cleanup again for this file.

 **Pros and Cons of manufacturing data to fill in missing data**